How to access the Gradebook - Staff Guide

 Understanding the different Gradebook views you can use

-Gradable Items tab
+Gradable Items

 This is most useful for graded Minerva Discussions, Minerva Journals and Blackboard Tests and Assignments.
 For these tools, you can click on each Gradable Items title to see who has submitted, what needs to be graded, and enter feedback.

 For the integrated tools Turnitin/Gradescope/PebblePad, you should see a link here for the assessment which will open up the integrated tool for marking.
-For some other integrated tools e.g. Top Hat, you will need to go directly to the tool to review and grade e.g. click on the submission area created for students to check submissions and grade.
+For some other integrated tools you will need to go directly to the tool to review and grade e.g. click on the submission area created for students to check submissions and grade.
 This is because some assessments will not show in the Gradebook if they are waiting to be graded, they will only show once graded.

-Students tab
+Students

-Clicking the Student tab will present you with a list of students on the module.
+Clicking Students will show you a list of students on the module and the last date the student accessed the module.
 If you have set up an Overall Grade in Gradebook, you'll be able to see this for each student; SES recommend that this is not shown to students, and should only be used for your own calculation purposes.